delb-xml/delb-py/README.rst

 - A completely type-annotated API.
 - Consistent design regarding names and callables' signatures.
 - Shadows comments and processing instructions by default.
-- Querying with XPath and CSS expression.
+- Querying with XPath and CSS expressions.
 - Applying XSL Transformations.